sonic-net/SONiC/doc/config_yang_validation/config_db_yang_validation.md

 To achieve this goal, we do the following:
 1. Take note of the type of Exception raised for a particular error (e.g. GCU would raise a ValueError for an invalid ConfigDB field format)
 2. From the calling function requesting a write to ConfigDB, catch the relevant exception type and output the original error message in exception handling

+There may be a scenario where multiple error messages are associated with the same type of exception.
+In this case, we may combine multiple error messages into one (e.g. `Please check syntax and ensure existence of Portchannelx`).
+Additionally, where supported, we will add the `yang-error-msg` field in the relevant YANG model(s) which can help distinguish the specific failing YANG constraint.

 ### Enable/Disable YANG Validation
 In some cases, we may need to disable YANG validation prior to modifying ConfigDB.
 For example, a bug or an accident may cause YANG validation to improperly fail, thus blocking ConfigDB updates in a production environment.
 This may lead to a severe livesite.
 In order to mitigate such a livesite, we add a field to ConfigDB: `yangValidateEnabled`.